12 Things Everyone Should Know About Their Period

 Cramps that get more painful can be a sign of something serious

-Many women get cramps during their period; they're caused by contractions in the uterus that help shed the uterine lining.
-The pain these contractions cause can range from mild discomfort to serious agony.
+Many people get cramps during their period; they're the result of contractions in the uterus that help shed the uterine lining.
+The pain from these contractions can range from mild discomfort to serious agony.
 Over the counter anti-inflammatory pain meds can help (especially if you take them before your cramps get super awful), as can old-school remedies like a heating pad and massaging your lower abdomen.

 If you don’t usually get cramps or the pain is no big deal—and then suddenly it feels like someone is tying your uterus in a knot every month, that’s cause for concern, Dr. Cepin says.
 When cramps materialize out of the blue or intensify, it could be due to a more serious condition, such as uterine fibroids, benign growths in the uterus.
-It could also be a sign of endometriosis, when uterine tissue grows outside the uterus.
+It could also be a sign of endometriosis, when uterine tissue or tissue similar to uterine tissue grows outside the uterus.

 Seek treatment if your cramps are significantly inhibiting your life or if they’re progressively getting to the point where they might, so doctors can diagnose what’s going on and take steps to ease the aching.